Setting Clear Goals for Your Business Blog (Before You Write a Word)

 For example, if you’re a brand-new business, I would suggest focusing on generating traffic and building brand authority.
 After all, you’re not yet known and focusing on lead generation via the blog is a fool’s errand if you’re not gaining any traffic to begin with.

-Once your blog has started to generate traffic and you think the time is right, you can always pivot your goals to a more lead-gen approach.
+Once your blog starts generating traffic and you think the time is right, you can always pivot your goals toward a more lead-gen approach.
 You can even revisit older blogs and optimise them for this new goal.

 During this initial process, consider how frequently you can post to your blog.
 If you’re only able to post once a month, you may find it challenging to use the blog as a supporting tool for your other channels that need more content.